ArnaudPel/CamKifu/res/doc/HowtoStones.md

 #### Intersections: zone

-The base method `_getzone` returns, for a goban's lines intersection, the corresponding pixel zone.
+The base method `_getrect` returns, for a goban's lines intersection, the corresponding pixel zone.
 Let's get a feeling by displaying the 37 zones representing the diagonals of the goban:

 ```python
 from numpy import zeros_like